PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-#Requires-Additions.md

 # \#Requires Additions

-Currently, PowerShell's `#requires` statement (or perhaps pragma?) supports the following parameters:
+Currently, PowerShell's `#requires` statement (or pragma) supports the following parameters:

 * `-Version <N>[.<n>]`, where a minimum PowerShell version can be specified
 * `-PSSnapin <PSSnapin-Name> [-Version <N><n>]`, where a required PowerShell Snapin can be specified